northstowekarate/northstowekarate.github.io/policies/socialmedia/index.md

 9. Delete any inappropriate text or email messages sent to you as they may form part of any subsequent investigation.
 ## Parent Guidance
-1. Know who clubname’s Designated Safeguarding Lead (DSL / Welfare Officer) is and how to contact them if you have any concerns about the content of club web pages or in relation to the welfare of your child
+1. Know who the Designated Safeguarding Lead (DSL / Welfare Officer) is and how to contact them if you have any concerns about the content of club web pages or in relation to the welfare of your child
 2. Ensure you are aware of how instructors, managers and other members of the club should communicate with your child
 3. Show an interest in the communications between the club, you and your child.
 Open